COVID-19 Venue Safety Plan

 In addition to these measures, Winton has been proactively communicating daily good hygiene practices, use of PPE and sanitising equipment and physical separation requirements to all personnel.

-There has been a significant change in the Premiers address on the 25th of October that is related to outdoor sport.
+There were also significant changes in the Premiers address on the 25th of October that is related to outdoor sport.

 This being that those involved as a driver or in a team is now “Limited to minimum number of people to play and facilitate the activity” This does not stipulate a number, rather than outlining that there must be a minimum number that are there to help that car compete.
 For example, a driver and three mechanics would not be in breach of any legislation.